Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 Congrats!
 You have finished the first step! *_*coffetti*_* !
 Where are my *_*coffettis*_*!

 ## 2. Connect to Your own Remote Computer

-Before we put any cool commands in Visual Studio code's terminal, you need to first know your CSE15L account, click on [UCSD's educaitional technology service website](https://sdacs.ucsd.edu/~icc/index.php)
+Before we put any cool commands in Visual Studio code's terminal, you need to first know your CSE15L account, click on [UCSD's educaitional technology service website](https://sdacs.ucsd.edu/~icc/index.php), so you could do some account look up:).

+Once you know what is your account name specifically, we could now begin the remotely connecting process!
+Yay!!

+**_Firstly_**, let's open the terminal on your visual studio code by click on Terminal --> New Terminal on the menu tab.

+Then, afterh the $ sign in terminal, you need to input your CSE15L account name, which should be the below format: